Asian American activism: The murder of Vincent Chin

 On June 19, 1982, a Chinese American man named Vincent Chin went out with friends in Detroit to celebrate his upcoming wedding.
 Two white men, Ronald Ebens and Michael Nitz, thought Chin was Japanese and beat him to death with baseball bats.
 Vincent Chin's murder was the first federal civil rights trial for an Asian American, and the two men responsible for Vincent Chin's murder were given a $3,000 fine and zero prison time.
 The sentencing incited national outrage and fueled a movement for Asian American rights.
-Vincent Chin's murder was the first federal civil rights trial for an Asian American.

 Led by activist Helen Zia, several Asian American lawyers and community leaders banded together to create American Citizens for Justice.
 This group gathered several diverse groups like churches, synagogues, and black activists to protest the murderers sentencing.
 This movement inspired other Asian Americans across the country to hold their own demonstrations.
 Vincent Chin's death and the demonstrations that followed provided inspiration for a group that has faced a long history of discrimination in the United States.
 A result of the Killing of Vincent Chin and the trial that ensued was that there was now a larger population of people who could identify with the new pan-Asian American community and protest violations of their civil rights.

 LGBTQ+ activism

 Asian Americans have been actively involved in queer organizing since the 1950s.
 The establishment of Daughters of Bilitis (DOB), the first lesbian civil and political rights group in the US was made possible by Filipina Rose Bamberger who recruited the initial members of the group in 1955.
-Later during the 1970s and 80s, many Asian Americans played important leadership roles in queer activism and the AIDS movement.
+Later during the 1970s and 1980s, many Asian Americans played important leadership roles in queer activism and the AIDS movement.
 For instance, Crystal Jang was among the earliest Chinese Americans who publicly challenged anti-LGBTQ laws by speaking up against the Briggs Initiative, a California proposition that legalized the firing of all LGBTQ teachers.
 In the early 1980s, Unbound Feet, a Chinese American feminist and queer writing and performance collective, was established to address sexist and racist oppression in society, immigration, and family issues, and challenged stereotypes of Chinese women as passive and subservient.
 As out lesbian performers, their core members Tsui, Sam, and Woo helped bring visibility to lesbians within the Asian American community and obtained a large Asian lesbian following.
 In 1989, Kiyoshi Kuromiya founded Critical Path, one of the earliest and most comprehensive resources available to the public for treating HIV.
 In addition, since the late 1980s, Asian American queer publications have also thrived.
 For example, Trikone magazine was created by two silicon valley queer Indian engineers who tried to find a home for both their ethnicity and sexuality in 1986.
 A decade later, Al and Jane Nakatani published Honor Thy Children, a memoir of the loss of their three sons, of whom two were gay.